Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 • Check Door & Window Screens: A tear in screens can provide cluster flies with easy entry to your house.
 Repair or replace damaged door and window screens.

-• Create a Protective Barrier: Using a plant-based insecticide spray that kills on contact and provides residual repellency, like our Yard Bug Spray, can help keep bugs out.
+• Create a Protective Barrier: Using a plant-based insecticide spray that kills pests and provides residual repellency protection, like our Yard Bug Spray, can help keep bugs out.
 The residual repellency acts as a barrier and deters pests from entering your home.
 Spray your yard in September to mid-October for best results.

 How to Get Rid of Cluster Flies